piorot/developers-dao/README.md

 ## Description

-This is very simple project with TON of things to improve.
+This is very simple PoC project with TON of things to improve.

 ## Data Flow

-It first acks user to authorize providing its wallet address, than it aska hardcoded contract address for number of tokens the authenticated user has.
-Knowing the number of tokens it gathers and presents data for each token.
+It first asks user to authorize and achieves its wallet address, than it asaks remote node using hardcoded contract address for number of tokens the authenticated user has.
+Knowing the number of tokens it gathers and presents data for each token, incl. image.